-Eastside Primetimers provides professional advice and thought leadership around charity mergers and partnerships, which we believe can be crucial if the not-for-profit sector is to be effective and sustainable.
+Eastside Primetimers provides professional advice and thought leadership around charity mergers and partnerships, which we believe can be crucial if social organisations are to be effective and sustainable.

 We believe that in light of continuing challenges in the sector, more management teams and boards should be in a position to better understand possible merger opportunities.
-Our roundtables are designed to be development sessions – a chance to learn from your peers and to discuss both the challenges and opportunities charity mergers can present.
+Our roundtables are designed to be development sessions; they are a chance to learn from your peers and to discuss both the challenges and opportunities charity mergers can present.
 As leading experts in the sector, we at Eastside Primetimers can also share our unique experiences of the marketplace with you.

-Please contact us on 020 7250 8334 or email email@example.com to discuss how we can help your organisation make a transformational change by providing specialist advice and support.
+Please contact us on 020 7250 8334 or email email@example.com to discuss how we can help your organisation make a transformational change.